-Armand-Marc-Jacques Chastanet, Marquis de Puységur (1751–1825) belonged to one of the most ancient and reaches aristocratic families in France.
-His ancestors hold across the centuries many prominent roles especially in the military field.
+Armand-Marc-Jacques Chastanet, Marquis de Puységur (1751–1825) belonged to one of the most ancient and wealthiest aristocratic families in France.
+Across the centuries his ancestors hold many prominent roles especially in the military field.
 Following their example he was colonel in the artillery regiment of Strasbourg.
 As the eldest son he inherited a large estate at Buzancy near Soissons.
 De Puységurs were also known for their philanthropic activities.

 The members of the French aristocracy created their own laboratories on their estates and experimented with chemistry, physics, astronomy and other brunches of science.
 Armand-Marc-Jacques Chastanet, Marquis de Puységur belonged to this brilliantly educated part of the French aristocracy.
 As did many of his aristocratic contemporaries fellow aristocrats, he kept on his estate at Buzancy a “cabinet de physique”, where he experimented with electricity.

 His brothers Viscount and Antoine-Hyacinthe had persuaded Armand-Marc-Jacques to join the newly formed “Society of Universal Harmony” founded by Franz Anton Mesmer.
 In 1784 he attended Mesmer’s seminar in Paris where he learned about the “animal magnetism”, presented by its inventor.
 Puységur learned the technique of a system that later has been described as hypnotism.